restic/restic/doc/Manual.md

 $ restic -r sftp:restic-backup-host:/tmp/backup init
 ```

+Last, if you'd like to use an entirely different program to create the SFTP
+connection, you can specify the command to be run with the option
+`-o sftp.command="foobar"`.

 # Create a REST server repository

 In order to backup data to the remote server via HTTP or HTTPS protocol,